 The early settlements in the Old Delhi area, known as Chandni Chowk, was always important for traders and trading and, as it is to be believed, the culture of street food started here, over a century back; with a few innovative individuals providing the working class with cheap fresh food, the food was always high on calories and spicy as the customers and the weather demanded.
 Old Delhi still remains the haven for all true street food lovers and has designated streets and lanes.

 Delhi prides to be a hustling cosmopolitan city and the Delhi street food is a perfect example of a merger of numerous cultures and states, due to its past and present history.
 And today, Delhi humbly maintains the widest variety of such foods available too.

-The top favourites are Chaat; Chola Bhatura; Alu Puri/ Kachoris; Matar Kulcha; Samosa/ Pakoras; Chowmein/ Momos; Rolls, Ram Ladoos and Biryani.
+The top favorites are Delhi Chaat; Chola Bhatura; Alu Puri/ Kachoris; Matar Kulcha; Samosa/ Pakoras; Chowmein/ Momos; Rolls, Ram Ladoos and Biryani.
 The list can go on, as Delhi is a city of foodies and we love our food and our appetite is always ready for some more.
 The variety available here leaves all astounded.